farayday/ACIT2520-Project/reminderApp/README.md

 1. Create function including the fs.writeFile code that saves database to the file system (to remove code redundancy)

-Sarah Ortega:
-I worked on the following tasks:

-1. <Insert Some Task Here> - This task is responsible for xyz functionality.
-2. <Insert Some Task Here> - This task is responsible for xyz functionality.
-3. <Insert Some Task Here> - This task is responsible for xyz functionality.

 April 11th (Second Sprint Complete)
 Ray Liu: